stratapp-ai/stratapp-ai.github.io/_blog/difference-between-okrs-and-kpis.md

 * Current asset ratio
 * Debt to equity ratio

-KPIs are often applied reported on a balanced scorecard.
+KPIs are often reported on a [balanced scorecard](https://en.wikipedia.org/wiki/Balanced_scorecard "Balanced Scorecard").

 ## What is an OKR?

 OKR stands for objectives and key results.

+The OKR methodology was created Intel's founder, Andy Grove, and since brought to fame by [John Doer](https://stratappsaas.com/measure-what-matters-by-john-doerr/ "John Doer") and the founders of Google.

-OKRs are brilliant for driving strategy execution each week, month and quarter.
+ are brilliant for driving strategy execution each week, month and quarter.